10 key questions as you consider extracurriculars ~

 But I had just prayed for wisdom about whether to let her continue.
 While it was a ballet class, many of the moves were hip-hop, and when I heard the recital involved Taylor Swift and little booties shaking’ it off and my daughter wondering what “haters gonna hate” meant … my heart sank a little.
 Somehow this wasn’t what I envisioned for my wide-eyed, barely-six-year-old.

-Now, years later, we’ve wrestled through a number of extracurricular decisions.
+Now, years later, we’ve wrestled through a number of extracurriculars.
 We’ve participated in ballet, baseball, swimming, piano, horse-riding, art, and theater.
 Some have stuck.
 Most haven’t.
 I have agonized over this issue.

 Jamie has already shared her journey in this excellent post, but I’d like to offer some key questions to ask as you consider extracurriculars for your kids.